 ISSA has a number of CEUs available online.
 They have a nutrition professional development option that includes 10 courses for a total of 20 CEUs.
 The price for that bundle is $399.

-ISSA also accepts continuing education from other professional organizations.
+ISSA also accepts personal trainer continuing education courses from other organizations.
 Before taking a course from another organization, be sure that it is accepted by ISSA.

 The advanced specialized certifications also count for CEUs.
 Most of those are 20 CEUs and cost $799 per specialization.